pvsr/qbpm/README.md

    issue](https://github.com/qutebrowser/qutebrowser/issues/3719) with
    qutebrowser itself that results in unnecessary `file:///*` tabs being opened.
+ - If you're on linux, you can copy `contrib/qbpm.desktop` to `~/.local/share/applications`.
+   That desktop entry will run `qbpm choose`, which shows an application launcher (dmenu or rofi) with your qutebrowser profiles as the options.

 ## Future ideas that may or may not happen
 - Release through github